 Step 1.
 Log in to the Management Console

-After checking and configuring the network settings, log in to the Management Console with the default credentials:
+After checking and configuring the network settings, log in to the Management Console of the Cloud Failover Appliance (CFA) with the default credentials:

 Step 2.
 Register in the Dashboard